 Abbé Pierre-Jacques de la Mothe was born on February 27, 1762 in Gascogne, France; he died in Saint-Scholastique, Québec on October 22, 1847.
-In between he was a missionary priest in what is now Ontario (Perth and Kingston).
+In between he was a missionary priest in what is now Ontario (Perth and Kingston) leaving the Military Settlement in Perth in 1820, returning to Kingston and then settling in the Saint-Hyacinthe, Quebec area.
 This has been confirmed with the Archdiocese of Montreal – in their “Répertoire général du clergé canadien”, Tome 1 (1534-1846), p.
 176. Abbé Pierre-Jacques de la Mothe died at the age of 84.

 If indeed there was only one missionary priest in Perth with the family name “de la Mothe”, his first name clearly contained the name “Pierre“.
 We are left with a dilemma … conflicting dates, different regiments, stories, properties and different death locations.

 If the letter attributed to Abbé Pierre de la Mothe, written to Mgr.
-Plessis, Bishop of Quebec on February 17, 1817, is accurate then he was the first official pastor to arrive in the Military Settlement and not the Rev. William Bell as current history reports.
-It is accurate to hypothesize that, if they are indeed not one and the same person, a “de la Mothe” was the first pastor to be sent to the settlement: Abbé Pierre de la Mothe arrived months before William Bell.
+Plessis, Bishop of Quebec on February 17, 1817, is accurate then he was the first official clergy to arrive in the Military Settlement and not the Rev. William Bell as current history reports, although Rev. Bell will be given property within the town proper.
+It is accurate to hypothesize that, if they are indeed not one and the same person, a “de la Mothe” was the first clergy to be sent to the settlement: Abbé Pierre de la Mothe arrived many months, possibly more than a year, before Rev. Bell.